baselkelziye/PCIe_Scrambler/README.md

 ## 📋✨ To Do ✨📋
 - ✅ TS1 and TS2 Are scrambled in this implementation, these symbols shall not be scrambled.
 - Add and verify the Descrambler circuit
-- support for PCIe GEN3+ Scrambler
+- ✅ support for PCIe GEN3+ Scrambler
 - More robust verification
-- ✅ adding tests using cocotb framework
+- ✅ Adding tests using cocotb framework
+- Add drawings for PCI Gen3 and New system